c6o/docs/docs/guides/teamspace-setup.md

 ## Certification

-The Codezero System installs into the `codezero` namespace and should take less than a minute to start depending on how long it takes to provision a LoadBalancer.
+The Codezero SpaceAgent installs into the `codezero` namespace and should take less than a minute to start depending on how long it takes to provision a LoadBalancer.
 The `codezero` loadbalancer service will be ready but the cloud loadbalancer may need minutes to be fully available.

 :::info
 For example, with AWS, the kubernetes loadbalancer service will show the AWS NLB (Network Load Balancer) hostname and codezero hub will show the space as ready and certified.